kudobuilder/kudo/docs/usage.md

 ### Dependencies

-When deploying an instance of a framework, values defined on a dependency will be applied automatically.
+When deploying an instance of a operator, values defined on a dependency will be applied automatically.

 Create a Kafka instance that declares the above as a dependency: